AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

     DEPENDS ${name}.elf)
 ```

-Now every time we run `make flash-<your binary name>` like `make flash-led`, the corresponding binary, in this case, `led.elf` will be loaded to your MCU with `st-flash`, a binary loader for `STM32` MCU family.
+`st-flash` is a binary loader for `STM32` MCU family.
+Now every time we run `make flash-<your binary name>` like `make flash-led`, `st-flash` will load `led.elf` to our MCU.

 That's it.
 All about targets.
 That's core idea about CMake.
 No matter how many variables you defined or how many `execute_process()` you added, if there is no target to be generated, none of the CMake commands will be executed. **No matter how complex or scary the CMake structure looks, find out what targets this CMake is building and everything will be simple and clear.**

 With that in mind you should be able to understand most of the CMake tutorials available.

-> CMake is a very deep rabbit hole and how deep you decide to go in is up to you.
-I've warned you.
+> CMake is a very deep rabbit hole, which is also the reason I want to minimize the amount of content in this chapter.
+How deep you decide to dig down is up to you.
+Good luck and have fun.

 ## Why PC can compile against MCU (Cross-compile and Toolchain)